runtimeverification/rv-match_testing/Goals.md

 [todo] 7.
 Get a test working for `cFE`.
 [todo] 8.
 Get a job going on the `jenkins` machine.
 [todo] 9.
 Write a script which produces set {projects which build scripts have been updated since their last run}.
+[todo] 10.
+There are multiple individual tests that can be done individually for projects like {`cFE`, `spin`}.
+The scripts should be able to handle reporting results for more than just one test.